Urinary tract infection

 Recurring infections are often caused by different bacteria than those that caused a previous or first infection.

 Changes in the amount or type of acid within the genital and urinary tracts contribute to lowering the resistance to infection.
-For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract.
-Reductions in their number (which, for example, occur with estrogen loss after menopause), increase pH and therefore the risk of infection.
+For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract and thereby reduce the risk of infection.

 Specific Risk Factors in Women